We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Can you claim compensation for a loved one who died due to negligence hospital treatment?

-If it can be proved that the death was due to negligent hospital treatment, then you may be able to make a claim on behalf of the deceased’s estate or dependants.
+If it can be proved that the death was due to negligent hospital treatment, then you may be able to make a hospital injury claim on behalf of the deceased’s estate or dependants.
 You would normally have 3 years to do so from the date of death.

 Compensation for fatal hospital negligence can potentially cover issues including: